You are invited to download and distribute these free resources to help creative enterprises become even more

 ‘Ideas in Action’ articles

-Various articles illustrating cool business techniques available here, some of which have been translated into other languages.
+Various articles illustrating cool business techniques from creative entrepreneurs around the world, available here.
+Some have been translated into other languages.
 These can be downloaded, printed and shared online.

 Articles on the T-Shirts and Suits blog

 These blogs can be republished in print and online provided they are not changed or sold.
 Please share them with colleagues, clients and contacts in the creative industries worldwide.
 An author credit and link must be included.